thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/segment-results.md

 ## Initialise CO2.js

-To have CO2.js return segment-level emissions estimates can be done by passing a `results` key with the value of "segment" when initialising CO2.js in your project.
+To have CO2.js return segment-level emissions estimates you need to set a `results` key with the value of "segment" when initialising CO2.js in your project.

 ```js
 const { co2 } = require("@tgwf/co2");